capnajax/ideal-password/README.md

-# password-entropy
+# ideal-password

-Estimates the entropy of a password.
+Password entropy test, loosely inspired by [XKCD](https://xkcd.com/936/).
 Key features:

 * Detects most frequently used passwords and common l33t-ized and mix-case versions of these passwords.
 For example, `password` is equivalent to